dlewis777/parlai_mmi-bidi/README.md

 Next run makebi.py to tie the nbest list of targets to source responses into a file named newbi.txt

 Next run eval on newbi.txt using the P(S|T) model which will make a file named output.txt.
 This file contains each line scored by the model.
+In my case, I just hacked it so you have to replace the default test set with the newbi.txt ie cp newbi.txt valid_self_original.txt

+To do so set the --score flag, and --location flag with the path to the test set that parlai will use. python examples/eval_model.py --score True -t personachat --location [PATH] -mf [MODEL]

-Finally run getscores.py to get a final output with just the new best result.
+Finally run getscores.py to get a final output file final.txt with just the new best result.

 Mturk code in model_evaluator folder.